-In our four years of testing, we’ve found that a tamper—a small plastic bat—separates the good from the great.
+In our five years of testing, we’ve found that a tamper—a small plastic bat—separates the good from the great.
 It’s no coincidence that our top three picks have tampers.
 When a blender is really cranking, air pockets tend to form around the blade, and a tamper allows you to burst these without having to stop the machine.
 This jibes with what Tess Masters told us: “Vitamix is set apart for me because of the tamper.
 I actually think it’s the genius of the machine, and it’s why other companies are coming out with tampers.
 It allows you to use the tamper to burst air pockets.”
 Blenders that come with tampers have a removable opening in the lid to slide the bat through, so you don’t have to take the lid off.
 This is a safety feature and also helps reduce splatters.

 A poorly designed blender can create some serious cleaning problems.
 Food trapped around gaskets or in the base of the jar will rot and cause a very unsavory odor.
 Some companies, like Breville and KitchenAid, have designed their blending jars so they are virtually seamless at the bottom, with just a bolt to connect the blade.
 We found these easy to clean.